MicrosoftDocs/win32/desktop-src/win_cert/archive--certification-requirements-for-windows-desktop-apps-v1-1.md

 -   Start Menu AllPrograms &gt; STARTUP

 </dd> 10.3 Your app data, which must be shared among users on the computer, should be stored within ProgramData
-10.4 Your app’s data that is exclusive to a specific user and that is not to be shared with other users of the computer, must be stored in Users\\&lt;username&gt;\\AppData
+10.4 Your app s data that is exclusive to a specific user and that is not to be shared with other users of the computer, must be stored in Users\\&lt;username&gt;\\AppData
 10.5 Your app must never write directly to the "Windows" directory and or subdirectories <dl> Use the correct methods for installing files, such as fonts or drivers.
-</dl> </dd> 10.6 Your app must write user data at first run and not during the installation in “per-machine” installations <dl> When the app is installed, there is no correct user location in which to store data.
+</dl> </dd> 10.6 Your app must write user data at first run and not during the installation in  per-machine  installations <dl> When the app is installed, there is no correct user location in which to store data.
 Attempts by an app to modify default association behaviors at a machine level after installation will be unsuccessful.
 Instead, defaults must be claimed on a per-user level, which prevents multiple users from overwriting each other's defaults.
 </dl> </dd> 10.7 Exceptions and Waivers <dl> A waiver is required for apps that write to the global assembly cache (GAC) .NET apps should keep assembly dependencies private, and store it in the app directory unless sharing an assembly is explicitly required.
 </dl> </dd> </dl>

 ## 11. Apps must support multi-user sessions

 Windows users should be able to run concurrent sessions without conflict or disruption.<dl> 11.1 Your app must ensure that when running in multiple sessions either locally or remotely, the normal functionality of the app is not adversely affected
-11.2 Your app’s settings and data files must not persist across users
+11.2 Your app s settings and data files must not persist across users
-11.3 A user’s privacy and preferences must be isolated to the user’s session
+11.3 A user s privacy and preferences must be isolated to the user s session
-11.4 Your app’s instances must be isolated from each other <dl> This means that user data from one instance is not visible to another instance of the app.
+11.4 Your app s instances must be isolated from each other <dl> This means that user data from one instance is not visible to another instance of the app.
 Sound in an inactive user session should not be heard in an active user session.
 In cases where multiple app instances use shared resources, the app must ensure that there is not a conflict.
 </dl> </dd> 11.5 Apps that are installed for multiple users must store data in the correct folder(s) and registry locations <dl> Refer to the UAC requirements.
 </dl> </dd> 11.6 User apps must be able to run in multiple user sessions (Fast User Switching) for both local and remote access
 11.7 Your app must check other terminal service (TS) sessions for existing instances of the app